mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 614784
 ```

-You can extend your segregated free list for including the maximum byte size in  `realloc*.rep`, but your final score may get influenced.
+You can extend your segregated free list for including that maximum byte size in  `realloc*.rep`, but your final score may get influenced.

 ## Reference